a photo of a home.

 Rachio 3 smart garden sprinkler controllerRachio 3 smart garden sprinkler controller Rachio

-Systems like the Rachio split your yard into zones (usually eight or 16) and you can tell a smartphone app what type of soil is in each zone, how much shade there is, and the type of vegetation growing there.
-You can leave the Rachio to do its thing, or control things manually with the app - or issue commands to Alexa and Google Assistant.
-(Check out The GearBrain, our smart home compatibility checker to see the other compatible products that work with Google Assistant and Amazon Alexa enabled devices.)
+Systems like Rachio split your yard into zones (usually eight or 16) and you can tell a smartphone app what type of soil is in each zone, how much shade there is, and the type of vegetation growing there.
+You can leave the Rachio to do its thing, control things manually with the app - or issue commands to Alexa and Google Assistant.
+(Check out The GearBrain, our smart home compatibility find engine, to see the other compatible products that work with Google Assistant and Amazon Alexa-enabled devices.)

 Read More:

 Another one for property owners - not least because of the high installation cost — is motorized window blinds.
-Manufacturers of such systems include Lutron, Pella, Somfy, Ikea, Ryse and Wazombi, and they mostly do as you would expect - they raise and lower when you ask.
+Manufacturers of such systems include Lutron, Pella, Somfy, Ikea, Ryse, SmartWings, and Wazombi, and they mostly do as you would expect - they raise and lower when you ask.

-These systems each have their own physical controllers, but some also hook up to Alexa, Google Assistant and Siri for that extra living-in-the-future touch.
-With Alexa and a house full of Lutron Serena blinds you could, for example, say: "Alexa, good morning" and have the blinds all raise, or set them through an Alexa Routine to lower at the same time each evening.
+These systems each have their own physical controllers, but some also hook up to Alexa, Google Assistant, and Siri for that extra living-in-the-future touch.
+With Alexa and a house full of Lutron Serena blinds, you could, for example, say: "Alexa, good morning," and have the blinds all raised or set them through an Alexa Routine to lower at the same time each evening.

-Not only is such a system fun and time-saving, but when combined with automated smart lights, helps give the impression to potential burglars that your property is occupied even what it isn't.
+Not only is such a system fun and time-saving, but when combined with automated smart lights, it helps give the impression to potential burglars that your property is occupied even when it isn't.

 Read More: